syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/How-To/How-to-make-Winforms-PdfViewer-have-enriched-features-like-WPF-PdfViewer.md

 ---
 layout: post
-title: Enhance WinForms PdfViewer with WPF Features | WinForms | Syncfusion&reg;
+title: Enhance WinForms PdfViewer with WPF Features | Syncfusion&reg;
 description: Learn how to integrate the WPF PdfViewer in Windows Forms to access advanced features like annotations, form filling, and signatures.
 platform: windowsforms
 control: PDF Viewer